RoySegall/segallio/src/markdowns/contribution-og.md

     - PHP
     - Drupal
 ---
-A module for Drupal provides a groups functionality which similar to Facebook groups, or any content access based on the groups of the content consumer.
+A module for Drupal.
+Provides a groups functionality which similar to Facebook groups, or any content access based on the groups of the content consumer.